-At Scott's Cheap Flights, our whole m.o. is to find the best flight deals, and while we typically recommend Google Flights and Momondo for finding the best flight deals, Kayak is another solid option.
+At Scott's Cheap Flights, our whole m.o. is to find the best flight deals, and while we typically recommend Google Flights, Skyscanner, and Momondo for finding the best flight deals, Kayak is another solid option.
 It’s a travel search engine that displays prices for flights, hotels, or rental cars.
 Search your dates and destination and Kayak condenses the results and lets you choose the right option for your trip.

 Kayak is one of the most popular travel search engines, but it’s not without its flaws.
 Here, we break down the pros and cons of Kayak and offer tips on how to use Kayak to find cheap flights.